Bramah Joseph Diplock

 Bramah Joseph Diplock (27 April 1857 – 9 August 1918) was an English inventor who invented the pedrail wheel in 1899 and the pedrail chaintrack, a type of caterpillar track, in 1907.

 Diplock was born in Chelsea, London to Thomas Bramah Diplock, a coroner, and Eleanor Diplock.
-He died suddenly on the 9th August 1918 of brain hemorrhage at 21 Heathfield Close, Chiswick, aged 62.
+He died suddenly on 9 August 1918 of brain hemorrhage at 21 Heathfield Close, Chiswick, aged 62.

 Diplock Glacier in Antarctica is named after him due to his contribution to the development of tracked vehicles.